ciglenecki/nerf-research/README.md

 # NeRF (Neural Radiance Fields) research

 ## Log
+- [ ] write concrete average time for training
 - [ ] find sensible amount of frames for rgb scene
-- [ ] caculate COLMAP minimum amount of frames
-- [x] create a script which will subset number of images
-- [x] train the model on RGB images, then finetune on segmentation masks
-  - [ ] but use subset of sequences
   - [ ] check if evaluation can be skipped when training (self.eval_iteration(step))
-- [x] export mesh to blender and view it
-- [ ] compare results for different amount of training steps:
+- [ ] compare results for different amount of training steps
-  - [x] create a script which will automatically save models every N training steps
-      - [x] log the train time
 - [ ] evaluate multiple models (different amount of training, different hyperparameters...) trained on the same scene
-  - [x] create better config defaults
-  - [x] automatize segmentation finetuning
-  - [x] automatize multiple architecture training
   - [ ] research which hyperparameters make most sense to play with
-  - [ ] create a script which will train multiple models (grid of parameters)
-  - [ ] results should include numeric metrics
-    - [ ] PeakSignalNoiseRatio (psnr)
-    - [ ] structural_similarity_index_measure (ssim)
-    - [ ] LearnedPerceptualImagePatchSimilarity (lpips)
-  - [ ] save a detailed context for each result (config of the model, evaluation time)
   - [ ] script should render multiple novel views
     - [ ] programmatically render multiple novel views.
 How do I programmatically create a camera path?
 Ideally, the camera path should go in a circle (radius=r) while the point of view is fixed on the id document.
 Then the camera should come closer to the id document and create another circle (radius=r).
     - [ ] for each novel view, try to come up with a metric which says how "novel" the view really is.
 For example, the novel view which is close to the existing frames isn't so novel.